The tallest man-made structure in your state

 Ohio: Key Tower, Cleveland

-Located in downtown Cleveland, this slim tower stands at 948 feet (289m) and is visible up to 20 miles (32km) away.
-While Key Bank’s headquarters cover most of the space, other office units occupy the rest of the 57 storeys.
-The tower was designed by renowned architect César Pelli and, with its granite façade and metal pyramid and spire, it resembles something similar to an Egyptian obelisk.
+Located in downtown Cleveland, this slim tower stands at 947 feet and is visible up to 20 miles away.
+While Key Bank’s headquarters cover most of the space, other office units occupy the rest of the 57 stories.
+The tower was designed by renowned architect César Pelli and, with its granite façade and metal pyramid and spire, resembles something similar to an Egyptian obelisk.

 Oklahoma: Devon Energy Center, Oklahoma City

-At 844 feet (257m), Oklahoma's Devon Energy Center stands tall and proud opposite the enchanting Myriad Botanical Gardens in Oklahoma City.
-This glass rotunda narrows in length, while at the top multiple triangular forms reflect the sky.
-There’s also solar shading and night lighting integrated into its smooth façade which emits a shimmering glow both day and night.
+At 844 feet, Oklahoma's Devon Energy Center stands tall and proud opposite the enchanting Myriad Botanical Gardens in Oklahoma City.
+The glass rotunda narrows in length, while at the top multiple triangular forms reflect the sky.
+There’s also solar shading and night lighting integrated into its smooth façade, which emits a shimmering glow both day and night.

 Png Studio Photography/Shutterstock